suryabisht00/pdf_to_speak/README.md

 ---

 Feel free to modify and expand this template according to your program's structure and additional details you want to include.
-Make sure to replace placeholders like `enter your pdf path name` with the actual filename of your program and provide accurate instructions for running the program and installing dependencies.